damiendykman/java-code-analyzer/languageserver/README.md

 ## Details

 ### Implementation
 The parsing of the Java source into an AST is done via `org.eclipse.jdt`.
-Once the AST is built,
+Once the AST is built, it is traversed:
+- once to build the map of declarations and references
+- for each provided location to find the corresponding entity

 ### Short comings